 Extra Help waives the coverage gap for beneficiaries who otherwise fall into the Medicare donut hole.
 It’s estimated that Extra Help saves beneficiaries a little over $5,000 annually.

-Once you receive Extra Help, you need to enroll in a Part D plan if you don’t already have one.
+Once you receive Extra Help, you must enroll in a Part D plan if you don’t already have one.
 The cost of your prescription coverage will be lower.

 Remember to compare Part D plans each year to ensure your policy continues to provide you with the most value.

-If you no longer qualify for Extra Help, you’ll be responsible for your drug plan premium and may want to find a different policy.
+If you no longer qualify for Extra Help due to increased income and/or assets, you’ll be responsible for your drug plan premium and may want to find a different policy.
 You should get notified in the fall before the new year if you’re no longer eligible for Extra Help.

 Sometimes, mail-order prescriptions can help lower your out-of-pocket costs.